MCDReforged/MCDReforged/docs/source/migrate_from_0.x.md

 Method `reply` now raises a `TypeError` if the given *info* parameter is not from a user

 Method `add_help_message` is renamed to `register_help_message`

+### Others

+#### console_command_prefix

+The option `console_command_prefix` is removed, which was used to prevent input starts with `!!` to be sent to the standard input stream of the server by default

+In current version, MCDR will not prevent that kind of console input to be sent to the server unless it matches an registered command tree root node.
+See how the current command system works [here](plugin_dev/command.html#workflow)

+As a result, if you plugin use manually parsing method to parse command to parse a user command in `on_user_info` etc., you need to invoke `info.cancel_send_to_server()` in your command processing, otherwise if the command you enter on console might be sent to the server standard input stream